 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What Is the Climate like in the United Arab Emirates?
+What Is the Climate Like in the United Arab Emirates?

 It is generally hot and dry in the United Arab Emirates.
-July and August are the hottest months with temperatures in the high 30’s on the coastal plain.
+July and August are the hottest months with temperatures in the high-30’s on the coastal plain.
 Cooler temperatures are in the mountains of the Al Hajar Gharbi because of the increased altitude.
 In January and February the temperatures range from 10 to 14 degrees.

 Dust storms are also known to occur violently, causing limited visibility.